pythonph/meetup-starter-kit/README.md

    A Python meetup group would be very much like any hobby meetup group where people meet and hangout for a common interest (e.g board games, lan parties etc.) except we talk about Python and related tech.

 In general, "simple is better than complex" ;)
 The most important thing to keep in mind is you just need to start.
-You'll most likely meet likeminded people and come up with other ideas after your dry run :)
+You'll most likely meet likeminded people and come up with other ideas after your dry run.

 That's it!
 Good luck!